Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Proofs

-Note that the meta-base regret decomposition~\eqref{eq:proof-thm5-decompose}, meta-regret upper bound~\eqref{eq:Sword-meta-regret-final}, and base-regret upper bound~\eqref{eq:proof-thm5-base-D} all hold for any index $i \in [N]$.
-Hence, we can choose the index as $i^*$ as specified above and achieve the following result:
+\paragraph{Upper bound of overall dynamic regret.} Note that the meta-base regret decomposition~\eqref{eq:meta-base-decompose} and meta-regret upper bound~\eqref{eq:Sword-meta-regret-final} hold for any index $i \in [N]$.
+Hence, we can choose the index as $i^*$ as specified above and further combine the base-regret upper bound~\eqref{eq:proof-thm5-base-D} to achieve the final desired result.
+Hence, we complete the proof of Theorem~\ref{thm:dynamic-var}. \end{proof}